 The only way – and the best possible way – you can learn how to play this instrument is by hiring a harp music teacher or instructor.

 Harp instruction is not cheap.
 Pedal harps are also very large that it would be impossible to bring one to the studio to learn your lessons.
 Your best bet will be to start with the smallest lever harp you can find.

 Learning to play the harp can be very challenging.
 It needs time.
 More importantly, it requires your undivided attention, commitment, and dedication.
 Only then can you start playing heavenly melodies with ease.

-I was thinking of including the flute in this list of the hardest musical instruments to play.
+I was thinking of including the flute in this list.
 However, I thought about its larger cousin, the oboe.
 Not many are familiar with this instrument.
 In fact, I have heard people calling the oboe the clarinet.

 The oboe looks like a large flute, leading some people to believe that it is easy to play.
 This is far from what is true.
 This is one of the most insanely difficult woodwind musical instruments to ever master.

 An oboist can play a high note but fail miserably in producing a pianissimo.
 There is also the issue of timing, where the note comes out before or after when it is supposed to.
 These are just some of the many problems that aspiring oboists have to face.

 The joy in playing the oboe comes with the conquering of the different nightmares of a true oboist.
 It is one of the hardest instruments to learn, but it also very rewarding.

 Learn the Correct Embouchure